Dental Medicine Program Admission

 - Pass the Midwestern University fingerprinting and criminal background check.

-Note: The Canadian DAT can be substituted for the U.S. DAT.
-All sections of the Canadian DAT are required.
+Note: The Canadian DAT can be substituted for the U.S. DAT; the MDT section is not required.

 An international student must complete a minimum of 30 semester hours of coursework from a regionally accredited college or university in the United States, or from a recognized post-secondary Canadian institution that uses English as its primary language of instruction and documentation.
 Of the 30 semester hours, 15 hours must be in the sciences, 6 hours in non-remedial English composition, and 3 hours in speech/public speaking.